FStarLang/FStar/INSTALL.md

 ### Step 1.
 Building F\* from the OCaml snapshot ###

 Once you have a working OCaml setup (see above) just run the following command:

     $ make 1 -j6

+As explained [below](#bootstrapping-f-in-ocaml), a snapshot of the F\* sources extracted to OCaml is checked-in the F\* repo and regularly updated, and the command above will simply build an F\* binary out of that snapshot.

 **Note:** On Windows this generates a *native* F\* binary, that is, a binary that does *not* depend on `cygwin1.dll`, since